dennisorlando/lifemap/abstract/abstract0.md

 #### Resurrecting dead concepts
 Procastinated for when I actually need it.
+I figured out it's not really a big deal.

 #### Goal
 As I already states somewhere, the goal of this project is to represent cognition.